-Amna Kirmani is Professor of Marketing at the Robert H. Smith School of Business at the University of Maryland.
+Amna Kirmani is the Ralph J. Tyser Professor of Marketing at the Robert H. Smith School of Business at the University of Maryland.
 Her research interests include morality, persuasion knowledge, online communication, and branding.
 Her work has been published in several journals, including the Journal of Consumer Research, Journal of Marketing Research, Journal of Marketing, and Journal of Consumer Psychology.
 Her papers have won the Paul Green Award in the Journal of Marketing Research, the Maynard Award in the Journal of Marketing, and the Best Paper Award in the Journal of Advertising.
-She is Editor-in-Chief of the Journal of Consumer Psychology and Past President of the Association for Consumer Research.
+She is Editor-in-Chief of the Journal of Consumer Psychology and forthcoming Co-Editor of the Journal of Consumer Research.

-Kirmani, A., Rebecca Hamilton, Debora Thompson, and Shannon Lantzy (forthcoming), “Doing Well vs. Doing Good: The Differential Effect of Underdog Positioning on Moral and Competent Service Providers,” Journal of Marketing.
+Kirmani, A., Rebecca Hamilton, Debora Thompson, and Shannon Lantzy (2017), “Doing Well vs. Doing Good: The Differential Effect of Underdog Positioning on Moral and Competent Service Providers,” Journal of Marketing, 81 (2), 103-117.

 Chen, Yu-jen and Amna Kirmani (2015), “Posting Strategically: The Consumer as an Online Media Planner,” Journal of Consumer Psychology, 25 (4) 609-621.

 Ferraro, Rosie, Amna Kirmani and Ted Matherly (2013), “Look at Me!
 Look at Me!
 Conspicuous Brand Usage, Self-Brand Connection, and Dilution,” Journal of Marketing Research, 50 (4), 477-488.